 EVV is still to be implemented in most of the states with different guidelines and regulations.
 We’re keeping up with the updates related to EVV implementation and if there is something we haven’t included, please share with us.
 To learn how CareSmartz360 can help in ensuring compliance, please get in touch with us.

 First, a home care agency or care provider should learn about the EVV requirements.
-They need to assess whether they want to go with State EVV Solution or a third-party EVV solution.
+They need to assess whether they want to go with State Electronic Visit Verification (EVV) Solution or a third-party EVV solution.
 Prior to the implementation, they also need to complete mandatory training.

 English will be the most common one.
 Other options will be Spanish, Russian, Egyptian, Arabic, Mandarin, and Somali.